projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

       make -j $(nproc) targz-pkg

-   The kernel build can take 15 minutes or less on a fast computer, but could take 1-3 hours depending on the performance of your development computer.
+   The kernel build can take 15 minutes or less on a fast computer, but could take an hour or more depending on the performance of your development computer.

 #.
 Copy all the necessary files generated on the development computer to the
    target system by USB disk as follows: